Welcome to Infinite Anthologies (Draft About Page)

 The TBC database extracts OCR'd newspaper fiction sections from the National Library of Australia's archive of newspaper pages in Trove.
 Once I had found all the vintage science fiction stories I felt I could find with these tools, using my own edited and grouped copy of the TBC sql database, I turned to Trove to locate missing chapters and find more stories.
 I extended it to finding new vintage science fiction from newspapers from the period 1825 to 1954.
 This enabled me to locate over 200 serialised and short vintage science fiction stories, many of which haven't been in print since their first publication.

-I then chose 50 stories I could reasonably determine were written in Australia, and manually fixed poor OCR on every chapter, with reference to the original newspaper print images on Trove.
-Where words were visible in the original image, I drew on my 20 years as a private English as an Additional Language (EAL) tutor, and chose the most appropriate word for the sentence, adding a footnote in the story record justifying my word choice.
+I then chose around 50 stories I could reasonably determine were written in Australia, and manually fixed poor OCR on every chapter, with reference to the original newspaper print images on Trove.
+Where words were invisible in the original image, I drew on my 20 years as a private English as an Additional Language (EAL) tutor, and chose the most appropriate word for the sentence, adding a footnote in the story record justifying my word choice.

 The stories were not only serialised as separate chapters in multiple newspaper issues, but in some cases, the chapters were also broken into instalments.
 All these needed to be found, then put into the correct order.